hashxim/hconMD/Work_MD/Psychological Disorders.md

 ### Intellectual Disability
 Also called Intellectual Developmental Disorder formerly known as mental retardation.
-Originates prior to age of 18 and characterized by limitation in both intellectual functioning and
+Originates prior to age of 18 and characterized by limitation in both intellectual functioning and adaptive behaviours.

+Identified through use of IQ Test with IQ score under 70 indicating presence of a limitation.

+Adaptive Behaviour - Those that involve practical, everyday skills such as self-care, social interaction, and living skills.

+### Global Developmental Delay

 ## Footer

 Tags: \#FleetingNotes, \#review Links: [Source](https://www.verywellmind.com/what-is-a-psychological-disorder-2795767), \[\[Incomplete\_Notes\|File\]\]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDAyNDMxMjQzXX0=
+eyJoaXN0b3J5IjpbLTIwNzUyNjc3NjldfQ==
 -->